-Hellenistic and ancient Greek Sculpture had a significant influence on Roman statuary reflected by the great amount of pieces copied from the Greek counterparts, the most celebrated example is the Roman Apollo Belvedere.
+Hellenistic and ancient Greek Sculptures had a significant influence on Roman statuary reflected by the great amount of pieces copied from the Greek counterparts, like the most celebrated example, the Roman Apollo Belvedere.
 Despite the many similarities, great differences still existed between the two civilizations' view of art.

 Differences between Ancient Roman Sculpture and Ancient Greek Statuary